calaldees/teachingWorkshops/teacherTraining/digitalLiteracy.md

 * [Digital literacy within the computing curriculum](https://blog.teachcomputing.org/digital-literacy-within-the-computing-curriculum/) NCCE Report 2021
+    * Digital Literacy
         * Use of devices and applications
         * Handling and storing data and information
         * Design, creation, and editing of content
         * Communication using technology
         * Online safety
         * Moral and ethical behaviour relating to technology
+    * NCCE program Taxonomy - pg 9 + pg 10 - radar chart
+        * TODO

 ## What can you expect someone with Digital Literacy to be able to do?